shodanx/LXI-Instruments-DataLogger/README.md

 ## Arroyo TECSource support

-Added support load current and temperature data from Arroyo Instruments TECSource series. (tested with TECSource 5305)
+Added support load TEC power and temperature data from Arroyo Instruments TECSource series. (tested with TECSource 5305)

 Connect TECSource via USB and use "Arroyo_5305_TECSource_port" config variable to configure port path to virtual USB.
 Data refreshed every 1 second.
 After each reading of data from TECSource, it automatically back to "LOCAL" mode and unlock knob.